eewpw/eewpw/docs/PLAYBACKS.md

 ### Upload your data
 #### [⬆Back to top](#viewing-playback-performance-with-eewpw)

 When you connect to the dashboard via your browser (`http://127.0.0.1:8050/` by default), the user interface starts at the `Load` tab with `Upload` and `Refresh list from remote` button.
-A dropdown widget will list all the files that are previously uploaded.
+A dropdown widget lists all previous uploads.

-Click on the `Upload` for new files (check the dropdown widget first).
-You can use the `Refresh list from remote` button to re-fill the dropdown.
+**For new files**: Click on the `Upload` (check the dropdown widget first).
+You can use the `Refresh list from remote` to re-fill the dropdown.

-> **Warning:** You should not upload the same file each time you work on a playback.
+**Caution:** You should not upload the same file each time you work on a specific playback.
 Once a file is uploaded, it will be stored on the server side (on the locally mounted volume on host machine).
-Multiple uploads of the same content will consume the disk space.
+Multiple uploads of the same content will only consume the disk space.

-After the a new upload (or load for pre-existing files), open the `View` panel at the top to visualize the playback performance metrics.
+After a new upload (or load for pre-existing files), open the `View` panel at the top to visualize the playback performance metrics.

 ---